-In January 2012 planning permission in principle 09/00486/OUT was granted for a residential development of some 525 houses on 22.2 hectares of agricultural land at Hallhill, to the southwest of Dunbar.
+In January 2012 planning permission in principle 09/00486/OUT was granted for a residential development of some 525 residential units on 22.2 hectares of agricultural land at Hallhill, to the southwest of Dunbar.
 That land is the strategic housing site of Proposal H2 of the adopted East Lothian Local Plan 2008.

-The originally approved phasing plans of the docketed Masterplan Document split the housing development of the site of 525 houses into 7 Phases of development.
+The originally approved phasing plans of the docketed Masterplan Document split the development of the site of 525 residential units into 7 Phases of development.